Unboxed-Software/solana-course/content/interact-with-wallets.md

 There are also packages that provide components for common UI frameworks.
 In this lesson and throughout this course, we’ll be using components from `@solana/wallet-adapter-react-ui`.

 Finally, there are packages that are adapters for specific wallets, including Phantom.
-You can use `@solana/wallet-adapter-wallets` to include all of the supported wallets, or you can choose specific wallet packages (e.g. `@solana/wallet-adapter-phantom`).
+You can use `@solana/wallet-adapter-wallets` to include all of the supported wallets, or you can choose a specific wallet package like `@solana/wallet-adapter-phantom`.

 ### Install Wallet-Adapter Libraries

 When adding wallet support to an existing react app, you start by installing the appropriate packages.
-You’ll need `@solana/wallet-adapter-base`, `@solana/wallet-adapter-react`, the package(s) for the wallet(s) you want to support, and `@solana/wallet-adapter-react-ui` if you plan to use the provided react components.
+You’ll need `@solana/wallet-adapter-base`, `@solana/wallet-adapter-react`, the package(s) for the wallet(s) you want to support, and `@solana/wallet-adapter-react-ui` if you plan to use the provided react components, e.g.

 ```
 npm install @solana/wallet-adapter-base \